-1. Dark chocolate is nutritious!
+1. It is nutritious!
 Dark chocolate with high cocoa content is rich in fiber, magnesium, copper, manganese, and is a great source for potassium, phosphorus, zinc, and selenium.

 2. Promotes healthier skin.
-The antioxidant-rich dark chocolate improves skin hydration and thickness, and protects the skin against the sunburns.
+The antioxidant-rich improves skin hydration and thickness, and protects the skin against the sunburns.

 3. Improves brain function.
 Cocoa’s flavanols improves blood flow to the brain, which can improve your ability to focus during cognitive tasks.